itzg/docker-minecraft-server/README.md

 ### Whitelist Players

+> **NOTE** it is very important to set this with servers exposed to the internet where you want only limited players to join.

 To whitelist players for your Minecraft server, pass the Minecraft usernames separated by commas via the `WHITELIST` environment variable, such as

     docker run -d -e WHITELIST=user1,user2 ...